-City staff will hold a pre-application workshop after the release of the Grant Application.
-Attendance to workshop is not mandatory; however, prospective applicants are strongly encouraged to attend.
-During the Workshop, applicants may ask questions about the forms and requirements of the application.
+City staff will hold a technical assistance workshop after the release of the Grant Application.
+Attendance to the workshop is not mandatory; however, prospective applicants are strongly encouraged to attend.
+During the Workshop, applicants may ask questions about the forms and requirements of the Grant.